YoungVan757/to-do-app/README.md

 This app is designed to create a to-do list, adding tasks by typing them into the input fields and submitting them by clicking a button.

-You may start the app by accessing
+You may start the app by accessing "https://greatest-to-do-ever.netlify.app" on your web browser

 There are 4 input fields for the item's title, description, due-date and tags attributes.